sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Introduction.md

 # From 10 to 1000 with step=10
 for i in range(10, 1000, 10):
     # Create new instance of the NN class each time
-    # In order not to be influenced from the previous training results=
+    # In order not to be influenced from the previous training results
     single_neuron_neural_network_analysis = NN()

     # Starting the training process with number of repetitions equals to i